text-machine-lab/nlp_class_2022/_posts/2022-04-06-Final-project-instructions.md

 This could be machine translation, multilingual machine translation, summarization, dialogue generation, code generation, or another seq-to-seq task of your choice.
 We provide you with a list of recommended datasets at the end of this document.

-We strongly recommend to work on the final project in pairs.
-Both project collaborators need to make equal contributions to the codebase.
-You need to declare your team (or that you work on the project indivitually) in your design document on Apr 12.
+We strongly advise that you work in groups of two.
+Note that we expect both of you to make equal contributions to the codebase.
+If you would like to work on a project individually, please talk to us.
+You will need to let us know who is on your team in your design document due Apr 12.

 > Optionally, you can propose a different final project.
 > In this case, you need to discuss it with a TA before Apr 12.